Suraj-Vashista-BK/receiptPractice/readme.md

 # Receipt Processor Submission
-This repository contains the code pertaining to the challenge provided by fetch rewards for the backend engineer position.

 A receipt processor app server is implemented that performs only 2 tasks
 * processing a given receipt to calculate a score and assigning an ID to the receipt.
 * providing a score for a given receipt ID.